gravity-ui/uikit/src/components/Select/README.md

 ### Counter

-You can add counter of the selected items to the component by using property `hasCounter`.
+You can add a counter of the selected items to the component using the `hasCounter` property.

 <!--LANDING_BLOCK